mlcoding111/SC2AdvancedInjector/README.md

 # SC2 Advanced Injector

-This bot is used to inject quickly by reading screen pixel and sending input to inject at the base location.
+Starcraft II Advanced Injector is a bot used to inject quickly by reading screen pixel and sending input to inject at the base location.
 There is actually 3 types of injections.

 # Roadmap